LordArma/BinaryClock/README.md

 # Binary Clock
 Arduino Binary Clock withDS3231

-**Important note:** The DS3231 library is not the one who exist in the Arduino's default repository.
+**Important note:** The DS3231 library is not the one that exist in the Arduino's default repository.
 You must download it from [here](http://www.rinkydinkelectronics.com/download.php?f=DS3231.zip) and copy it after extraction in your Arduino libraries directory that is something like this:

 > C:\Users\YourUsername\Documents\Arduino\libraries